jzhang38/TinyLlama/EVAL.md

 ### GPT4All Benchmarks

-We evaluate TinyLlama's commonsense reasoning ability fowlling the GPT4All[https://gpt4all.io/index.html] evaluation suite.
-We include Pythia as our baselines.
+We evaluate TinyLlama's commonsense reasoning ability following the [GPT4All](https://gpt4all.io/index.html) evaluation suite.
+We include Pythia as our baseline.
 We report the acc_norm by default.

 | Model                                     | Pretrain Tokens | HellaSwag | Obqa | WinoGrande | ARC_c | ARC_e | boolq | piqa | avg |
 |-------------------------------------------|-----------------|-----------|------|------------|-------|-------|-------|------|-----|